zherdev-artem/flying-images/tags/1.1.1/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Lazy load images natively or using JavaScript
+Lazy load images natively (with an optional tiny JavaScript fallback)

 == Description ==

-Lazy load images natively or using JavaScript
+Lazy load images natively (with an optional tiny JavaScript fallback)

 **Demo**: [WP Speed Matters](https://wpspeedmatters.com)

 ## How it works?

-- **Native lazy load** - Rewrites entire HTML to add `loading="lazy"` to all images and leverage browser native way of loading loading.
-Fast, high performance, no need of JavaScript.
+- **Native lazy load** - Rewrites HTML to add loading="lazy" to all images and leverage browser native way of loading.
+Fast, high performance, no JavaScript.
 Currently supported only in Chrome.

-- **JavaScript lazy load** - Injects a tiny JS code (0.8KB, 0.3KB gzipped) which uses `intersectionObserver` to load images in the viewport, if natvie lazy load is not supported.
+- **JavaScript lazy load** - Injects a tiny JS code (0.8KB, 0.3KB gzipped) which uses intersectionObserver to load images in the viewport, if native lazy load is not supported.

-You can also configure to load images even before entering viewport in the settings.
+You can also configure the plugin to load images even before entering the viewport in the settings.

 == Installation ==